web-genie-ai/web-genie-ai/docs/validator.md

 - **Common Issues**
   - Missing or incorrect `.env` variables.
   - If nodejs version is below v20, you may encounter issues with lighthouse score.
-  - If your lighthouse fastapi server is not running, for example port binding error, you may encounter issues with lighthouse score.
+  - If your lighthouse fastapi server(default port 5000) is not running, for example port binding error, you may encounter issues with lighthouse score.

 - **Contact Support**
   - For assistance, please reach out to the WebGenieAI team.<br />